Macarse/scala-android-libs/README.md

         <uses-library android:name="scala.collection.mutable" android:required="true"/>
         <uses-library android:name="scala.collection.immutable" android:required="true"/>
         <uses-library android:name="scala.collection.parallel" android:required="true"/>

-You have to restart your phone afterwards or at least kill the `servicemanager` process.
-This will dexopt and cache the newly added libraries.

 If you use sbt with the [sbt-android plugin][sbt-android] plugin you now have to exclude the scala-library.jar from proguard.
 The plugin right now has no option to exclude only the Scala library but in the meantime you can override the